TrivadisPF/platys-modern-data-platform/README.md

-# Modern Data Analytics Platform Stack
+# Modern Analytical Data Platform Stack

 This project sets up the infrastructure for testing a modern data analytics stack with services such as